What is your number one pain with email marketing? If you’re like most marketers – it’s lead generation.

 Promote the meeting on Facebook through updates.
 Link the posts to email-gated registration forms to collect your warm leads.
 Send out a triggered automated message to each sign up, with information about how to log in to the webinar.
 Follow up with emailed reminders, and of course, send out a thank you email to follow-up after the webinar is over.
 Invite your prospects to connect with you further by inviting them to future webinars or by giving away more free content.

-Use Facebook ads to generate more sign-ups to your RSVP landing page.
+Use Facebook ads with well-optimized landing pages for Facebook Ads to generate more sign-ups to your RSVP landing page.

 2. Facebook Chatbots